johanley/covid-19-canada/README.md

 This data is easy to understand and parse.
 It has Cases and Deaths, but no Recovered or Tests.

+# Ways of sharing data on the web

+* well-formatted .csv files on [github](https://github.com/).
+Example: a file from [John Hopkins University](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_daily_reports/03-30-2020.csv).
+Using github is likely the preferred method for most people.
+You can use tools like [papaparse](https://www.papaparse.com/) to fetch the data.
+* a world-readable, *easily parsed* Google spreadsheet.
+You'll need Google's [Sheets API](https://developers.google.com/sheets/api/quickstart/js) to access the data, however.

+Having such simple sources of publicly-readable data is a kind of simple, *de facto* web api.
+Once the data is in place, programmers can build tools to fetch and parse the data.

 ## Desired data set

-For my two cent's worth, the data set I'd prefer is this one (see Saskatchewan below; they come close to this):
+For my two cent's worth, the data set I'd prefer is this one (see Saskatchewan's data; they come close to this):

 * Tests - positive
 * Tests - negative